 Should you have any questions, please do not hesitate to contact us at Info@ecpalestine.org or Whatsapp:+972-599-479 880.
 We look forward to hearing from you!

-Summary: Join Our Family in Palestine
+Join Our Family in Palestine

-Engage in the West Bank’s volunteer programs and internships are wonderful opportunities to contribute to the advancement of universal human rights.
-As volunteers and interns, you will work closely with local Palestinian organizations in the West Bank such as human rights organizations, law firms, charities, and activists.
+Engage in the West Bank’s volunteer programs and internships is a wonderful opportunity to contribute to advancing universal human rights.
+As volunteers and interns, you will work closely with local Palestinian organizations, such as human rights organizations, law firms, charities, and activists.
 Participants will engage with local Palestinians in dialogue about their rights and liberties as declared in the Geneva Convention and the United Nations’ Universal Declaration of Human Rights.

 Whatsapp:+972 599 479 880